Quick Summary

 Practicing beforehand will make you comfortable and calm, which will help you in the final interview.
 Walking through the interview process will give you an idea of the personal interview questions, and you will be able to tackle them easily.

 Interviewing is a skill that can be developed with practice.
-Building confidence is difficult without preparation, and it might result in missed opportunities.
-Before your final interview, thoroughly prepare about the company and your qualifications.
+Building confidence is difficult without preparation and might result in missed opportunities.
+Before your final interview, thoroughly prepare for the company and your qualifications.
 Being well-prepared gives you the edge and shows the interviewers you’re a strong contender for the position.

 Remember, not knowing an answer is okay.
 The attitude and willingness to learn will make you stand out and help you grow professionally and personally.